 - Overly wet soil forces oxygen out of the soil.
-The seed needs oxygen to germinate.
-Seeds will essentially drown and then rot. - Remember the "dry sponge" for soil moisture! - For seed starting, always err on the "dry-side."
-Better to be a little dry than wet.
+Seeds need oxygen to germinate, and they will essentially drown and rot in wet soil. - Remember the "damp sponge" for soil moisture! - When starting seeds, always err on the "dry side.
+"It's better to be a little dry than wet.